python-odyssey/odyssey/README.rst

 Speed: odyssey should execute as fast as possible, but no faster.
 You'll know it when you see it.

+Self-hosting: odyssey should use the previous distribution of odyssey for development and build automation of itself.

 Related Tools
 -------------